fin-cli/handbook/references/hosting-companies.md

 # Hosting Companies

-The following is a list of hosting companies that have WP-CLI installed by default for their customers, i.e. when they first SSH into their server, the `wp` command is already available.
+The following is a list of hosting companies that have FIN-CLI installed by default for their customers, i.e. when they first SSH into their server, the `fin` command is already available.

 In alphabetical order: